-Sexual harassment may affect a person's ability to do his or her job, and make their own and others in the workplace uncomfortable.
-It also may lead to depression, emotional distress, or even physical illness.
-Also, victims tend to isolate themselves because they are afraid of what will happen because of the sexual harassment.
+Sexual harassment may affect a person's ability to do his or her job, and make everyone at the workplace uncomfortable.
+It can also cause depression, emotional distress, and even physical illness.
+Also, victims tend to isolate themselves because they are afraid of what will happen.